40 Days for $40 Let’s Get Started!

 Hook those handles, pat yourself on the back.
 Pilates is a practice, not a perfect.
 So do the best you can each time you hit your Reformer.
 If you need accountability and guidance, be sure to join the weekly online Reformer membership.
 Every single week we drop a new Reformer class on OPC.
 It’s 30 minutes, and every month we drop a 50 minute version.
 Each class has a theme.
 That theme goes with either the 30 Minute Mac class, or the other 50 minute classes.
 And the goal is for you to see how this method actually intertwines and weaves itself together.
 It is designed to help you be in practice, not in perfection.

 We also have an amazing community, we can ask questions, share a-ha moments, get feedback on the equipment that you have, the setup that you’re using, the exercises that you’re doing, if they’re the ones for you, what your homework should be, and we help hold you accountable, which is better than I can say for any other platform that’s out there.
 You can have lots of access, but that accountability part is really hard – not to OPC we help you do that.
 So please do me a favor.
-If you really liked, go give our trial a try and see if we are the right place for you.
+If you really liked, go give our trial a try, check out us here and see if we are the right place for you.
 And again, questions, comments, you could put them below, but if you’re OPC member put them in the group, I answer them daily.

 And, be sure to check out how the Mat exercises and their order support the Reformer ones here.